-If the country you will be teaching in will be China, then read book titled Pretty Woman Spitting.
-If you are going elsewhere to teach then please find a book written by someone who has taught English in the country you will be going to live.
+If you’re already living in the country you intend to teach in, such as China, you can skip this section.
+If you are going to a country other than China, read a book written by someone who has taught English in the country you will be going to live.
+Here are some ideas:

 Happy Time Go Fast: Invaluable Lessons from Teaching English Abroad By Wes Weston

 When the Cherry Blossoms Fall: My Life as English Teacher in Japan By Kim Hozton